 The prostate gland is located just below the bladder in men and surrounds the top portion of the tube that drains urine from the bladder (urethra).
 The prostate's primary function is to produce the fluid that nourishes and transports sperm (seminal fluid).

 Transurethral microwave thermotherapy (TUMT) is an outpatient procedure to treat urinary symptoms caused by an enlarged prostate, a condition known as benign prostatic hyperplasia (BPH).
 TUMT is generally considered a safe procedure with a low risk of side effects.
 It's generally used for men with other health conditions for whom more invasive surgery isn't recommended.

-A small microwave antenna is inserted through the tip of your penis into the tube that carries urine from your bladder (urethra).
+A small microwave antenna is inserted through the tip of the penis into the tube that carries urine from the bladder (urethra).
 Your doctor extends the antenna until it reaches the area of the urethra surrounded by the prostate.
-The antenna emits a dose of microwave energy that heats and destroys excess prostate tissue blocking urine flow.
+The antenna emits a dose of microwave energy that heats and destroys the excess prostate tissue that is blocking urine flow.

 Why it's done

 TUMT helps reduce urinary symptoms caused by BPH, including: